Fried rice and yum-yum sauce are often eaten with hibachi chicken and vegetables, and it’s the cooking style that makes the difference.

 - In a large pan, add 1 tbsp of olive oil and set it over medium-high heat.

-- Melt 1 tbsp of butter and then add 1 tbsp of soy sauce to that same pan, then the chicken and season using salt and pepper to taste.
-Maybe sure to stir it often.
-Once it’s properly cooked, set it aside and cover it.
+- Melt 1 tbsp of butter and then add 1 tbsp of soy sauce to that same pan, then the chicken and season it using salt and pepper to taste.
+Make sure to stir it often.
+Once it’s properly cooked, set it aside and cover it with some foil.

 - Using the same skillet, add 1 tbsp of butter, 2 tbsp of soy sauce, and all the veggies (onions, zucchini, broccoli), together with salt and pepper to taste.
 Cook until they’re tender enough to be pinched using a fork, so about 7 to 8 minutes.

 - Then add the chicken and mushrooms back into that same skillet, together with the vegetables.